Melanoma Clinical Trial

 Although diet and exercise prescriptions are cost-effective and implementable on a large scale, poor compliance is a major issue.
 Acceptance and Commitment Training (ACT) can help improve participant engagement and compliance with lifestyle change recommendations.

-In previously untreated, unresectable melanoma participants, we hypothesize that the combination of a high-fiber, plant-based diet and exercise will increase gut microbial diversity and potentially increase the probability of responding to immune checkpoint inhibitor therapy.
+In melanoma participants, we hypothesize that the combination of a high-fiber, plant-based diet and exercise will increase gut microbial diversity and potentially increase the probability of responding to immune checkpoint inhibitor therapy.

 To determine the feasibility of conducting a decentralized clinical trial involving diet and exercise prescriptions with stool sample collections in previously untreated, unresectable melanoma participants who will be undergoing treatment with relatlimab and nivolumab.

-Adults with previously untreated and unresectable melanoma who will be undergoing treatment with relatlimab and nivolumab.
+Adults with melanoma who will be undergoing treatment with one of the following immunotherapy options: ipilimumab and nivolumab, relatlimab and nivolumab, pembrolizumab, or nivolumab.

-Adequate organ function as defined by the liver, kidney, and hematologic laboratory testing.
+-Adequate organ function as defined by the liver, kidney, and hematologic laboratory

 Feasibility trial wherein participants will be randomized in a 1-to-1 fashion to the following arms: